Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_exercise.md

 ## Dependencies

-Add dependencies one by one: Comment in the parts of `main.cpp` that are connected to a specfific dependency.
+Add dependencies one by one: Comment in the parts of `main.cpp` that are connected to a specific dependency.
 Then, install the dependency and extend the `CMakeLists.txt`.
 Verify that you can build and run the executable.
 If everything works, go on and include the next dependency.

 - Maybe start with the boost dependencies.
 Boost Container is a header-only dependency, Boost Filesystem needs to be linked.
 Both are available in `libboost-all-dev`.
 There is a CMake module to [find boost libraries](https://cmake.org/cmake/help/latest/module/FindBoost.html).
 - deal.II is available in `libdeal.ii-dev`. deal.II uses some fancy [CMake macros](https://www.dealii.org/current/users/cmake_user.html).